 In case you didn't know, summer isn't the only time for gardening.
 Fall works too!
 (And believe it or not, winter can work as well - so hold onto your hats for that post!)

 Whether you're wanting to extend a short growing season, or you just can't get enough of gardening, planting a fall garden is the way to go.
 And with this long list of fall garden vegetables, you'll soon see that there is a lot to choose from.

 This year was the first year I tried planting a fall vegetable garden.
 Actually, it's really the first time I was heavily involved in our garden at all.
 I had chronic fatigue for 10 years, and thought I would stink at it, so I never tried.

 This spring, however, with my fatigue finally gone, I felt up to the challenge, jumped right in, and planted a ton.
-Unfortunately, the garden didn't do so well.
+Unfortunately, though we tried a basic variation of lasagna gardening, the garden didn't do so well (for various reasons).